 Legislation requiring schools to have at least 20 minutes of free play recess signed into law

-STATE HOUSE — Gov. Gina Raimondo signed legislation introduced by Rep. Kathleen A. Fogarty (D-Dist.
+STATE HOUSE — Gov. Gina Raimondo has signed legislation introduced by Rep. Kathleen A. Fogarty (D-Dist.
 35, South Kingstown) and Sen. Cynthia A. Coyne (D-Dist.
-32, Barrington, Bristol, East Providence) that requires elementary schools to have at least 20 minutes of free play recess during the school day during a ceremonial bill signing today in the State Room at the State House.
+32, Barrington, Bristol, East Providence) that requires elementary schools to have at least 20 minutes of free play recess during the school day.

 The law (2016-H 7644Aaa, 2016-S 2669Aaa), which defines free play as being in an unstructured environment supervised by appropriate school personnel, discourages schools from taking away recess for academic or punitive reasons.
 The law applies to pupils in kindergarten through sixth grade.